mpaperno/WASimCommander/README.md

 ## Remote access to the Microsoft Flight Simulator 2020 "Gauge API."

 **A WASM module-based Server and a full Client API combination.**

 This project is geared towards other MSFS developers/coders who need a convenient way to remotely access parts of the Simulator which are normally inaccessible via _SimConnect_, such as locally-defined aircraft variables or custom events.

+The Client API can be utilized natively from C++, or via .NET managed assembly from C#, Python, or other languages.

 The system also provides direct access to functions from within the Simulator environment and in many cases could be used as a simpler alternative to _SimConnect_ for basic functionality like reading/setting Simulation Variables or triggering Key Events. _SimConnect_ is still used as the network